What Does XLT Mean On A Ford Truck?

 • Limited

-Remember that, for new trucks, optional upgrades are available.
-This sometimes makes picking a trim level benign.
+Remember that, for fresh trucks, optional enhancements are available.
+This sometimes makes selecting a trim level insignificant.
 For example, you can have an XL that costs more and is better equipped than an XLT.
-Funny.
+Strange.

 Conclusion